 The revitalization of the river and the forest that surrounds it is the foundation of the South River project.

-Thomasville Heights residents can apply for a free Urban Green Jobs training program, created in collaboration with HABESHA, a community-based pan-African organization.
+Atlantans can apply for a free Urban Green Jobs training program, created in collaboration with HABESHA, a community-based pan-African organization.
 In this four-month intensive course, trainees get hands-on experience in greenspace management, tree identification, urban agriculture, chemical water testing and green infrastructure.
 They meet city officials and tour Atlanta landscapes, all while gaining valuable skills such as teamwork, empathy and creative problem-solving.

 This rich experience not only results in skills and contacts that expand trainees’ employment opportunities, but also strengthens their community activism and desire to improve and protect Thomasville Heights.